 Boiling Springs in Spartanburg County, South Carolina — The American South (South Atlantic)

 Location.
-35° 2.874′ N, 81° 59.035′ W. Marker is in Boiling Springs, South Carolina, in Spartanburg County.
-Marker is on McMillian Blvd near Boiling Springs Road (South Carolina Highway 9), on the left when traveling south.
+35° 1.331′ N, 81° 57.666′ W. Marker is in Boiling Springs, South Carolina, in Spartanburg County.
+Marker is on Robin Helton Drive 0.1 miles east of Boiling Springs Road (South Carolina Highway 9), on the left when traveling east.
 Touch for map.
-Marker is located in a small park in the eastern corner of the intersection of McMillian Blvd and Highway 9.
 Marker is in this post office area: Boiling Springs SC 29316, United States of America.
+Touch for directions.

 Also see . . .

 1. Boiling Springs Honors Pilot 25 Years After Crash.
 The thick wooded area where Marine 1st Lt.
 Robin Helton's plane crashed 25 years ago is now a bustling Boiling Springs subdivision.
 (Submitted on February 13, 2011, by Brian Scott of Anderson, South Carolina.)